-- The Character Area is vulnerable to, and potentially at significant and increasing risk from, the consequences of climate change, particularly extreme weather events, rising sea levels and storm surges, with consequent impacts on coastal morphology. - Assess the medium- and longer-term viability of retaining the sections of the South West Coast Path between the harbour and the Crinnis Head battery and adjacent to Salamander to the east of the harbour, to inform future
+- The Character Area is vulnerable to, and potentially at significant and increasing risk from, the consequences of climate change, particularly extreme weather events, rising sea levels and storm surges, with consequent impacts on coastal morphology. - Assess the medium- and longer-term viability of retaining the sections of the South West Coast Path between the harbour and the Crinnis Head Battery and adjacent to Salamander to the east of the harbour, to inform future management and a potential requirement for the creation of alternative access routes. - Address ongoing management issues at Crinnis Head Battery: - Control vegetation which threatens potential damage to masonry and buried archaeology and obscures the views out from the battery which emphasise its historic defensive function.

-- management and a potential requirement for the creation of alternative access routes. - Need to address management issues at Crinnis Head battery: - Manage vegetation which threatens potential damage to masonry and buried archaeology; removal would also improve views out from the battery to emphasise its historic defensive function; - Provide appropriate alternatives to the present temporary safety fencing on the seaward side; - Incorporate the site within an interpretation strategy for Charlestown. - Future management planning for the harbour should include the loose architectural material relating to the harbour structure on west beach.
+- Continue measures to maintain ground stability and ensure safety along the cliff edge. - Incorporate the site within an interpretation strategy for Charlestown. - Future management planning for the harbour should include the loose architectural material relating to the harbour structure on west beach.